microsoft/pai/docs/user/training.md

 The **job configuration** is a JSON file, which is posted to OpenPAI.
 The hello-world job configuration uses below required key fields.

 There are two levels of fields in the JSON file.
 The top level is shared information of the job, including job name, docker image, task roles, and so on.
-The second level is taskRoles, it's an array and each item specifies a command and its environment.
+The second level is taskRoles, it's an array and each item specify a command and its environment.

 Below is required fields and [full spec of job configuration](../job_tutorial.md) is here.